fbalaban/qtnp/README.md

 # qtnp
-Qt+CGAL+ROS area partition and path planning for coastal regions.
+Qt+CGAL+ROS area partition and path planning for multiple UAVs for coastal regions.

 ***

 # Multiple UAV waypoint path planning application.

-Made with Qt, ROS and CGAL.
+Made with Qt5.5, for ROS Kinetic, using CGAL 4.8.

 A kml file defines area borders and no-fly zones.